 Following a years-long trend in which the wedding day is becoming more about the couple's experience and less about planning an event to fit a traditional mold, elopement encompasses everything from a spontaneous decision to a well-planned luxury event with photography to match.

 While there are no clear-cut statistics about how most marriages begin, there's plenty of anecdotal evidence to indicate more couples are opting to elope than ever before.
-Popular wedding destinations now offer "elopement packages," often at a fraction of the cost of the nearly $30,000 cost of the average ceremony in the U.S. An entire cottage industry is developing around the idea of providing elopement planning services.
+Popular wedding destinations now offer "elopement packages," often at a fraction of the cost of the nearly $25,000 spent on the average ceremony in the U.S. An entire cottage industry is developing around the idea of providing elopement planning services.
 Terms, such as "micro-wedding" and "mini-wedding" are popping up on wedding websites and as destination service offerings.

 Plus, couples can decide if they want to wed with an audience.
 Eschewing a guest list or opting for a few close friends or family can mean avoiding often-complicated family dynamics.
 After all, the whole idea of eloping is to launch your new life as a couple in a way that is both carefree and memorable.